 Another reason hypothyroidism goes undiagnosed is due to how many of the symptoms take time to manifest.
 From months to years, these symptoms can easily be overlooked and come out as a "normal" or genetic anomaly.
 If left untreated, some of these symptoms can be life-threatening or lead to other diseases that put your life at risk.

-When hypothyroidism goes untreated, the signs and symptoms gradually worsen and could lead to goiter or an abnormal enlargement of the thyroid.
+A goiter, or an abnormally enlarged thyroid gland, is what happens when your thyroid gland is not producing enough thyroid hormones over a long period to what no treatment has been prescribed (5).
 When the body feels as if the hormones produced are not enough or imbalanced, it signals the thyroid to produce more.
 A normal functioning thyroid gland usually does what the body asks for, but when you have hypothyroidism this constant stimulation can result in goiter.

 Many reasons can be attributed to why the thyroid gland is unable to produce enough hormones.
 There are two generally common causes of hypothyroidism, however, and those are existing autoimmune disease and surgical removal of the thyroid gland.

 People with thyroid cancer, nodules, or Grave's disease require part or all of their thyroid removed.
+Due to the surgical removal of a part of the or the whole thyroid gland, the remaining part is simply not able to produce the required amounts of thyroid hormones.
 This makes them either hypothyroid or much more susceptible to it.

 Other known causes of hypothyroidism are: